xvoland/jquery-plugin-svg-style/README.md

 More information can be found [here](http://www.w3.org/TR/SVG/styling.html)

 # Bower package Installation
-You can install jquery-placeholder by using [Bower](http://bower.io/).
+You can install jquery-svgstyle by using [Bower](http://bower.io/).

 # Contributing